 Depression and anxiety are often two sides of the same coin.
 Depression can make you feel sad and hopeless, which in turn can make you anxious.
 Anxiety can make you worried or even afraid, both feelings that can cause depression.
-According to the Anxiety and Depression Association of America, almost a half of people diagnosed with depression also suffer from an anxiety disorder.
+Depression is a severe mood disorder that affects over 16 million people in the United States.
+If you want to learn more about depression, check out BetterHelp.
+Almost a half of people diagnosed with depression also suffer from an anxiety disorder.
 While coping with depression and anxiety is certainly not easy, here are just a few steps you can take to put yourself on the road to recovery.

 Talk to a Therapist

 Even though it may sometimes not feel like it, talking things out can make a huge difference to your mental state.
 Therapists are trained to help you deal with problems and put things in perspective.
 Some available types of therapies include cognitive therapy, which teaches patients to tweak their thoughts and behaviors, interpersonal therapy that focuses on communication, and problem-solving therapy, which equips patients with the skills to deal with their symptoms.

 If you are not sure how to find a therapist in your area, ask your physician for a referral or contact the Anxiety Disorders Association of America.